What Is a Personal Loan? How It Works

 A personal loan is money borrowed from a bank, credit union, or other financial institution that can be used for virtually any personal expense.
 Like any other installment loan, personal loan borrowers are expected to pay the money back over a set period.

-The typical amount you can take out for a personal loan can range anywhere from $1,000 to $50,000, depending on several factors.
+The amount you can take out for a personal loan can range anywhere from $1,000 to $50,000, depending on several factors.
 Interest rates are just as variable—they can be as low as 6% and as high as 36%, depending on your unique financial situation.
-The current average interest rate for personal loans is 11.04% as of May 2023.
+The current average interest rate for personal loans is 12.35% as of September 2024.

 If you’re planning on making a big purchase, getting a better handle on your debt, or have run into some unexpected expenses, applying for a personal loan can help cover the costs.
 People usually take out personal loans for:

-While you could technically use this type of loan for, well, anything, there are a few things you should avoid using a personal loan for, like:
+While you could technically use a personal loan for anything, there are a few things you should avoid using a personal loan for, like:

 Personal Loans vs. Lines of Credit vs. Payday Loans